bridgetownrb/bridgetown/bridgetown-website/src/_docs/variables.md

 Bridgetown traverses your site looking for files to process.
 Any files with [front matter](/docs/front-matter/) are subject to processing.
-For each of these files, Bridgetown makes a variety of data available via the [Liquid](/docs/template-engines/liquid/) template language.
+For each of these files, Bridgetown makes a variety of data available in templates.
 The following is a reference of the available data.

 ## Global Variables